HypeCheck

 Evidence under review. — Not yet rated

-Traditional Ayurvedic soapnut powder.
-Mostly used topically for hair/skin.
-Very little clinical evidence.
+Traditional Ayurvedic soapnut powder used for hair and skin care.
+Limited clinical evidence.

 • What it does

-Aritha powder comes from the dried fruit of the Sapindus mukorossi tree, used for centuries in Ayurvedic medicine.
-It contains natural compounds called saponins, which create a lather and are...
+Aritha powder comes from the dried fruit of the Sapindus mukorossi tree, a plant used for centuries in Ayurvedic medicine across South Asia.
+It contains natural saponins — soap-like compounds —...

 • Evidence quality